blumixid/docs/admin/index.md

 * Locate users.
 If have **Read** or **Write** access and you know all or part of the user name, you can locate users in the table by using the **Search** field.
 You can also filter the list of users by their organization and permissions.
    <ol>
-  <li> To filter a list of users, click <strong>Filter</strong>.</li>
+  <li>Click <strong>Filter</strong>.</li>
-  <li> Click  <strong>Organizations</strong> or <strong>Permissions</strong>.
+  <li> Click <strong>Organizations</strong> or <strong>Permissions</strong>, depending on which you want to filter by.
   <dl>
 	<dt><strong>Organization</strong></dt>
-	<dd>To filter users by their oganization, begin typing the organization name in the Organization field and select the organization from the list.
+	<dd>To filter users by their organization, begin typing the organization name in the <strong>Organization</strong> field and select the organization from the list.
 Then select the role, or roles, assigned to the users within the organization.</dd>
 	<dt><strong>Permissions</strong></dt>
 	<dd>To filter users by their permissions, first select the type of user, or users.
 For example, you might want to see all of the Superusers.
 For permissions other than Superuser or Basic Access, you can also select the type of access, for example <strong>Read</strong> or <strong>Write</strong>.</dd>
 	</dl></li>
   <li>Click <strong>Apply</strong>.</li>
    </ol>
-   The User Administration window shows the filers you set and the users in the resulting table.
-You can then search the for a user in the filtered table.
-You can also remove a filter by clicking to close the filter in the list.
+   The User Administration window shows the filters that you set and the users that resulted from the specified filters.
+You can then search for a user in the filtered table.
+You can also modify the list of specified filters by removing a filter option from the list.

 * Add a single user.
 If you have **Superuser** permission or **Users** permission with **Write** access, you can add users.